aar9nk/final-project-JWD4/flex-tasks/README.md

 1. Take a look at the [display: flex](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) property in CSS.
 Try to use [Bootstrap's inline utilities](https://getbootstrap.com/docs/4.0/utilities/flex/) to display your content the way you want it.
 2. Check to see if any more of your CSS can be used inline with [Bootstrap's inline utilities](https://getbootstrap.com/docs/4.0/utilities/flex/).
 3. Try incorporating  your own logo / brand / colour patterns to match throughout the app.
 Try using [Custom CSS Properties (Variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) to replace *hardcoded* values.
+4. Try out the Chrome dev tools `toggle device toolbar` and view your app as if you were on a mobile device.
+Refer to Bootstrap's layout utilities, such as the [Responsive Breakpoint Section](https://getbootstrap.com/docs/4.0/layout/overview/#responsive-breakpoints)

 ### Step 4: Semantics